The story behind the picture.

 Abstract photo wall art and uplifting observations.

-I hope you enjoy this escape from reality and that it offers you a unique perception of things you might have taken for granted.
-I’d love to have you as part of my community by signing up for my blog.
-As I rotate new abstract photo collections or publish a blog post, you’ll be the first to be notified.
+I hope you enjoy the story behind the picture and that it offers you a unique perception of what I see.
+I’d love to have you as part of my community by signing up below to be the first to know of new pictures.